Spring Boot Method Security with SAPL

 - two or more policies

 As a small example, create a file check_age_by_id_set.sapl.
-Only one of the two policies, 'check age compact' and 'check age transform', from the previous chapter can be applicable at a time.
+Only one of the two policies from the previous section, 'check age compact' and 'check age transform', can be applicable at a time.
 Therefore, let’s create a policy set that processes both policies.

 import time.dateOf